When You Arrive

 - Please don't blind other guests with powerful head torches - please keep torches pointing down

 - For our part, we will ensure that any white light observatory lighting is switched off or masked apart from where need be to comply with health and safety regulations.
 At Kielder we take light pollution seriously.
 We will marshal the observatory and politely enforce these simple rules.

 Our observatory is a registered charity.
 Your visit to us is what helps keep us going, so from all of us here at Kielder Observatory, we thank you.

 On site we have a toilet, a log fire for those cold winter nights to keep you warm, and our team will offer you a range of hot beverages including our world famous “Kielder Hot Chocolate”, along with astronomically themed choc bars.
 We also have a range of branded clothing and unique prints to purchase, proceeds which go towards supporting our charity.

 Sat Nav users beware!
 The observatory itself does not have a postcode therefore the following postcode can be used to get you to Kielder Village.
 If you follow your sat nav to this destination you will arrive at Kielder Castle and will possibly get lost in the village!
-Please stay on the main road and look for the signpost to "Kielder Skyspace and Observatory", zoom in on our map which clearly shows this.
+Please stay on the main road and look for the signpost to "Kielder Skyspace and Observatory"